transferzero/api-documentation/_docs/additional-features.md

 {% include language-tabbar.html prefix="recipient-edit" raw=data-raw %}

 <div class="alert alert-info" markdown="1">
-**Note!** Recipients can only be updated when the `editable` flag on the recipient is set to `true`.
+**Note!** For non-cash transactions recipients can only be updated when the `editable` flag on the recipient is set to `true`.
 </div>

 <div class="alert alert-info" markdown="1">
-**Note!** If there are no payouts pending then updating recipients will also trigger an immediate retry of a payout with the new details.
+**Note!** For non-cash transactions if the payment is already pending to the bank account or mobile number the change will only be effective if there is an error during payment, in which case we'll use the new details to retry the transaction.
 </div>